salty2011/wolf/README.md

     ...
 ```
 Make sure to replace the `<YOUR USERNAME HERE>` with your own linux user name.
+If needed, change PUID and PGID to match your host user's id and group id.

 6) Make a new file at `/etc/wolf/overlayfs-entrypoint.sh` named exactly that and put the `overlayfs-entrypoint.sh` script [found here](https://github.com/StimzRx/wolf/blob/stable/overlayfs-entrypoint.sh) in it.
 7) run the command `sudo chmod +x /etc/wolf/overlayfs-entrypoint.sh` to allow execution of the script or it will crash when opening steam